What Happens After I-140 Approval: How to File Form I-485

 Application form Completed and signed Form I-485

-Prior USCIS approvals I-140 approval notice, prior I-129 or I-797 approval notices
+Prior USCIS approvals Form I-140 approval notice and any prior Form I-129 or Form I-797 approval notices

-Financial support Form I-864 Affidavit of Support where applicable, or evidence of self-sufficiency
+Financial support Form I-864, Affidavit of Support, where applicable, or evidence of self-sufficiency

 Photographs Two passport-style photographs meeting USCIS specifications

-Filing fee $1,440 including biometrics (no separate biometrics fee)
+Filing fee $1,440, including biometrics

 Application form